 Incorrect filesystem permissions usually generate strange errors, with the words "forbidden" or "denied" sprayed all over the access logs.
 This can be due to either plugin/theme installations that messed with the permissions, or due to some SFTP operation.

-Reseting file permissions automatically fixes this problem.
+Resetting file permissions automatically fixes this problem.
 You can either open a support request, or reset them yourself via your Dashboard or WordPress administration menu.
-After reseting permissions:
+After resetting permissions: